Chenyt-Dev/coding/AAA_No_Categories-101-200.md

 ### 120. Triangle
 * From top to bottom and checked bounderies.
 If do from bottom to top then no need to do this.

+### 121. Best Time to Buy and Sell Stock
+* Find the max difference.